ESCI-UPF is a public educational institution. Admission is governed by the procedures set out by the Catalan Government and UPF.

 Structure of the process for assessing professional or work experience for taking a degree course at UPF

-You may apply via this path if you have studied in an EU member state or in Switzerland, Andorra, Iceland, Norway, Lichtenstein or China, or if you have a European or international baccalaureate certificate (List of applicable countries).
+You may apply via this path if you have studied in an EU member state or in Switzerland, Andorra, Iceland, Norway, Lichtenstein or China, or if you have a European or international baccalaureate certificate.
+(List of countries that can be hosted).

 You can gain admission to Spanish universities without having to get your baccalaureate certificate officially recognised or having to take PAU university entrance exams for overseas students, provided you fulfil the academic requirements qualifying you for university study in your country.